6.13. Regular Expression (Node/Proc Map) Support

 Smallest-winsgenerate_regex is the exception: it calls every module’s generate_regex, keeps the candidate with the smallest len, frees the losers, and returns the winner (or PMIX_ERR_NOT_SUPPORTED).
 This is how the framework automatically selects the most compact encoding without the caller choosing a component. parse_regex returns to first-success, matching on the type tag, and returns PMIX_ERR_NOT_SUPPORTED if no active scheme recognizes it.

-The pass-through, tagged raw:.
-Its generators simply prepend the tag and always succeed; its parsers strip the tag and PMIx_Argv_split. raw implements the complete module — every legacy function and both regex2 functions — making it the framework’s guaranteed encoder of last resort and the baseline candidate in the smallest-wins generate_regex contest.
-For input too small or too random to compress, raw wins.
+The pass-through, type = "raw". generate_regex hands back the input as the payload and always succeeds; parse_regex hands it back again.
+That makes raw the framework’s guaranteed encoder of last resort and the baseline candidate in the smallest-wins contest.
+For input too small or too random to compress, raw wins outright.

 When a pmix_regex2_t is transmitted between peers it is serialized by pmix_bfrops_base_pack_regex2 (src/mca/bfrops/base/bfrop_base_pack.c) as, in order: the type string, then len as a PMIX_SIZE, then len PMIX_BYTE values (only when len > 0).
 Unpacking mirrors this.
 Per the PMIx interoperability rules this field order is frozen — fields may only be appended, never reordered or removed — so that a server and client built against different PMIx versions remain compatible.